 However, literature reporting such non-specific granulomatous inflammation, namely sarcoid reaction in lung cancer, is limited.
-The reports describe sarcoid-like lymphadenopathy in patients with lung cancer.
-The reported incidence of sarcoid-like lymphadenopathy ranges from 1.3% to 11%.
-The reported incidence of lung cancer and pulmonary tuberculosis (TB) in Singapore is similar, that is, 1300 and 1056, respectively.
-The background of this near equal incidence, incidental finding of granulomatous inflammation in the mediastinal lymph nodes (LN) or resected lung parenchyma in patients with lung cancer confuses clinicians and creates unique challenges for their management.
+12-14 Most of the reports describe sarcoid-like lymphadenopathy in patients with lung cancer.
+The reported incidence of sarcoidlike lymphadenopathy ranges from 1.3% to 11%.4 5 12-14 Annual incidence of lung cancer and pulmonary tuberculosis (TB) in Singapore is similar, that is, 1300 and 1056, respectively.15-18 On the that is, 1300 and 1056, respectively.
+On the background of this near equal incidence, incidental finding of granulomatous inflammation in the mediastinal lymph nodes (LN) or resected lung parenchyma in patients with lung cancer confuses clinicians and creates unique challenges for their management.